amd/aocl-data-analytics/doc/doc_utilities/index.rst

 Most extensions are understood: C, Python, etc.

-If the file is too long or ancillary, then in can be displayed in a dropdownd form (html only), for this add the following
+If the file is too long or ancillary, then it can be displayed in a dropdown form (html only), for this add the following

 .. code-block::